Learn to Row Classes

 - Register with friends or family for a fun, shared experience

 Our LTR classes are designed for beginners who have no prior rowing knowledge or training.
 Experienced rowing instructors help you through the mental and physical training you need to be proficient on the water.
-Learn to Row classes meet once per week, starting with the basics or rowing and gradually introducing new techniques, skills, and verbal commands.
+Learn to Row classes meet once or twice per week, starting with the basics or rowing and gradually introducing new techniques, skills, and verbal commands.
 By the end of the class, each person will feel comfortable in a boat and will have gained the muscle memory and knowledge to continue with the sport, all while having fun along the way!

 **Note: club membership is NOT required to participate in a Learn to Row class

-Our 2019 Learn to Row classes have been filled and we’re unable to accept sign-ups.
+Learn to Row classes are filled on a first-come-first-served basis.
 Occasionally we’ll have limited spots open from cancellations after classes have been filled, and accept new rowers that are on a class waitlist.
 To be added to the waitlist for a sold out class, please fill out our Contact Form and select the “waitlist” option.